 How much can you expect to receive in your social security benefits checks in the future?
 Here’s a basic look at how the SSA configures what your social security payments will be when you elect to start receiving benefits.

-Few things can cause as many problems for your retirement outlook as inflation.
+Few things can cause as many problems for your retirement outlook as the impact of inflation.
 You know that when the average inflation rate increases, things get more expensive.
-But did you know that the types of goods and services used by the elderly are affected more by inflation than the goods and services used by younger people? …
+But did you know that the types of goods and services used by the elderly are affected more by inflation than the goods and services used …

 We’re in an era of The New Retirement, which is a mindset and a necessity, considering the unique factors that face present and future retirement outlooks.
 It wasn’t that long ago when people worked until age 60, then retired and collected a pension.
 But the dynamic has changed tremendously in the past 15 years.